 Australia-wide nutrition support · Not medication access advice

-If you are already using Mounjaro under medical supervision and your appetite, digestion or energy has changed, it can be hard to know what to eat.
-This guide is here to help you understand the nutrition side of things — protein, fibre, fluids, food tolerance and nutrient gaps — without giving medication advice.
+If your appetite, digestion or energy has changed while using a prescribed GLP-1 medication under medical supervision, it can be hard to know what to eat.
+This guide keeps things simple: protein, fibre, fluids, food tolerance and nutrient gaps.

 Important